ibm-cloud-docs/BlockStorage/dr-accessible-primary.md

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](/login){: external} and click the **menu** ![Menu icon](../icons/icon_hamburger.svg "Menu") icon on the upper left.
 Select **Classic Infrastructure** ![Classic icon](../icons/classic.svg "Classic").
 2. Click your source volume from the **{{site.data.keyword.blockstorageshort}}** page.
 Its replica volume is listed under the source volume in the inactive status.
 3. Click the replica name and on the next screen, click **Actions**.
 From the menu, select **Authorize Hosts**.
-4. Select a host type and then choose a host from the dropdown that is available for the volume.
+4. Select a host type and then choose a host from the list that is available for the volume.
 Filter the available host list by the device type, or IP address.
 5. Highlight the host that is to be authorized for replications.
 To select multiple hosts, use the CTRL-key and click the applicable hosts.
 6. Click **Save**.
 If you have no hosts that are available, you are prompted to purchase compute resources in the same data center.